AbdurRahman020/AbdurRahman020/README.md

 - 👋 Hi, I’m @AbdurRahman020
-- 👀 I’m interested in MACHINE LEARNING, Competetive coding, Data Structures
+- 👀 I’m interested in Data Sciences, Data Structures and Competetive Coding
-- 🌱 I’m currently learning Python, C, JavaScript
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python, C, MATLAB
 - 📫 How to reach me a.rahmanmirza20@gmail.com
 - 😄 Pronouns: His/Him
-- ⚡ Fun fact: I like to code :smile
+- ⚡ Fun fact: Coding is fun

 <!---
 AbdurRahman020/AbdurRahman020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.